hello/NAPickerView/README.md

     [self.view addSubview:pickerView2];
 ```

-### Example 3 : can custom your cell.
-Show cell with image and label by following code
+### Example 3 : custom the cell of picker.
+Create the cell with an imageview and a label by following code
 ```
     // create item array
     items3 = [[NSMutableArray alloc] init];